1957 Holy Cross Crusaders football team

-The 1957 Holy Cross Crusaders football team was an American football team that represented the College of the Holy Cross as an independent during the 1957 NCAA University Division football season.
+The 1957 Holy Cross Crusaders football team was an American football team that represented the College of the Holy Cross as an independent during the 1957 college football season.
 In its 14th year under head coach Eddie Anderson, the team compiled a 5–3–1 record.
 The team played its home games at Fitton Field on the college's campus in Worcester, Massachusetts.

 Schedule

 Statistical leaders

 Statistical leaders for the 1957 Crusaders included: